jurrehageman/crash_course/short/short.md

 [Back to the main page of the crash course](../index.html)

-# Short course basic laboratory skills
+# Crash course basic laboratory skills

 ---